Banking and Investment

 Postgraduate students

 Postgraduate students may find themselves in a ‘grey area’ between traditional undergraduate analyst programmes and MBA associate-level positions.
-Your best recourse is to find out more information directly from the firm, either by reading their website or speaking to recruiters at events,presentations
+Your best recourse is to find out more information directly from the firm, either by reading their website or speaking to recruiters at events, presentations etc.

-DPhil students with quantitative backgrounds are actively sought for quantitative analytical roles in firms.
-In addition, keep an eye out for DPhil/Quant specific events that are run by firms (and the Careers Service), especially in Michaelmas term.
+Master's and DPhil students with quantitative and/or computer science backgrounds are often actively sought for quantitative trading roles.
+Try to keep an eye out for relevant events that are run by firms themselves, the Careers Service, societies and departments.

 Online test and technical preparation resources